Navigating the Costume Department Dynamics

 Conclusion

-In the end, what’s important is that everyone in the team knows what their roles and responsibilities are, so that everything can run smoothly from design to set.
+In the end it's important is that everyone in the team knows what their responsibilities are.
+This way everything can run smoothly from design to set.
+Proper communication and collaboration makes every little detail a team effort.

 Table of Contents